OpenBioMaps/documentation/official_docs/en/admin_pages.rst

         %morefilter%
     WHERE %envelope% %qstr%

-Building more compplex queries also possible:
+Building more complex queries is possible:

 .. code-block:: SQL